zsustar/docker/wordpress/README.md

 # How to Install WordPress on Docker
-This yaml file will start a MySQL DB and a Wordpress container https://www.hostinger.com/tutorials/run-docker-wordpress#gref
+This yaml file will start a MySQL DB container and a Wordpress container
+https://www.hostinger.com/tutorials/run-docker-wordpress#gref

-- To run the file:
+- To run the file, make sure yaml file is in the same dir:
 `docker-compose up -d`

 - To visit the WP: